Inca Empire: Inca Civil War and Spanish conquest

 The first engagement between the Inca and the Spanish was the Battle of Puná, near present-day Guayaquil, Ecuador, on the Pacific Coast; Pizarro then founded the city of Piura in July 1532.
 Hernando de Soto was sent inland to explore the interior and returned with an invitation to meet the Inca, Atahualpa, who had defeated his brother in the civil war and was resting at Cajamarca with his army of 80,000 troops, that were at the moment armed only with hunting tools (knives and lassos for hunting llamas).

 Pizarro and some of his men, most notably a friar named Vincente de Valverde, met with the Inca, who had brought only a small retinue.
 The Inca offered them ceremonial chicha in a golden cup, which the Spanish rejected.
 The Spanish interpreter, Friar Vincente, read the "Requerimiento" that demanded that he and his empire accept the rule of King Charles I of Spain and convert to Christianity.
 Atahualpa dismissed the message and asked them to leave.
-After this, the Spanish began their attack against the mostly unarmed Inca, captured Atahualpa as hostage, and forced the Inca to collaborate.
+After this, the Spaniards began their attack against the mostly unarmed Inca, captured Atahualpa as hostage, and forced the Inca to collaborate.

 Atahualpa offered the Spaniards enough gold to fill the room he was imprisoned in and twice that amount of silver.
 The Inca fulfilled this ransom, but Pizarro deceived them, refusing to release the Inca afterwards.
 During Atahualpa's imprisonment, Huascar was assassinated elsewhere.
 The Spaniards maintained that this was at Atahualpa's orders; this was used as one of the charges against Atahualpa when the Spaniards finally executed him in August 1533.

 Although "defeat" often implies an unwanted loss in battle, many of the diverse ethnic groups ruled by the Inca "welcomed the Spanish invaders as liberators and willingly settled down with them to share rule of Andean farmers and miners".
 Many regional leaders, known as kurakas, continued to serve the Spanish overlords, called encomenderos, as they had served the Inca overlords.
 Other than efforts to spread the religion of Christianity, the Spanish benefited from and made little effort to change the society and culture of the former Inca Empire until the rule of Francisco de Toledo as viceroy from 1569 to 1581.